Riddhiman2005/Journey-Through-the-Cosmos-Visualization-of-Planetary-Motions/README.md

 |:--:|
 | **Solar System** |

-This project aims to inspire curiosity about our place in the universe and foster a greater appreciation for the wonders of celestial motion and providing a captivating visualization of Earth's revolution around the Sun using **Python** programming.
+This project aims to inspire curiosity and foster a greater appreciation for the wonders of celestial motions providing a captivating visualization of Planetary motions using programming.

-## Objective ##

-The primary objective of this project is to create an intriguing experience that allows users to understand and appreciate the complex motion of Earth as it orbits the Sun.

 ![Solar system](https://github.com/Riddhiman2005/Journey-Through-the-Cosmos-Visualization-of-Planetary-Motions/assets/130882317/1657be2f-acb3-4b78-b55a-e34672437417)